IBM Nears Deal for HashiCorp at About $35 a Share

 Biden’s New Chopper Is Demoted After Scorching White House Lawn

-IBM and HashiCorp could announce the deal as soon as Wednesday, the people said, asking not to be identified discussing confidential information.
-IBM is set to report first quarter earnings for 2024 later on Wednesday.
+IBM is paying $35 a share for San Francisco-based HashiCorp, according to a statement Wednesday confirming an earlier report by Bloomberg News.

+The announcement coincided with IBM reporting its first-quarter results, including a 1% gain in its revenue to $14.5 billion over the same period last year.
+Its free cash flow was $1.9 billion, up about $600 million from a year prior.

-HashiCorp shares, which jumped as much as 28% Tuesday on reports that IBM was in advanced talks to acquire the company, were trading at $29.27 per share at 12:49 p.m. in New York on Wednesday.
+Shares of HashiCorp jumped as much as 11% on Wednesday, extending gains from Tuesday when reports emerged that IBM was in advanced talks to acquire the company.
+HashiCorp closed up 7.8% to $31.41 in New York, giving the company a market value of $6.27 billion.

+“HashiCorp has a proven track record of enabling clients to manage the complexity of today’s infrastructure and application sprawl,”IBM Chairman and Chief Executive Officer Arvind Krishna said in the statement.
+“Combining IBM’s portfolio and expertise with HashiCorp’s capabilities and talent will create a comprehensive hybrid cloud platform designed for the AI era.”

+HashiCorp’s software helps companies in a range of industries set up their digital infrastructure in the cloud, which can lower costs and speed up the time it takes them to bring products to market.
+A deal for HashiCorp would strengthen IBM’s hybrid cloud focus and “appears to be a good strategic fit,” Bloomberg Intelligence senior analyst Anurag Rana wrote on Tuesday.

 Most Read from Bloomberg Businessweek